 The first point of contact for any discussion about your child should be the class teacher.
 They will be happy to support you.
-The Inclusion Leader will meet with you to discuss your child's progress and provision.
-The Head teacher can also meet with you.
+The SENDCO will meet you to discuss your child's progress and provision.
+The Head teacher can also meet you.